viniciustorves/opencode_theme/README.md

 ## Release

-Follow this steps to release a new version of the gem.
+Follow this steps to release a new version of the gem:

 1. Test if everything is running ok;
 2. Change version of the gem on `VERSION` constant;
 3. Add the release date on the `CHANGELOG`;
 4. Do a commit "vX.X.X", follow the semantic version;
-5. Run `$ rake release`, this will send the gem to the rubygems;
+5. Run `$ rake release`, this will send the gem to the RubyGems;
-6. Check if the gem is on the rubygems and the tags are correct on the github;
+6. Check if the gem is on the RubyGems and the tags are correct on the github;

 This gem was created and is maintained by [TrayCommerce](https://github.com/tray-tecnologia).

 ![Tray-logo](https://avatars1.githubusercontent.com/u/3370163?v=3&s=220)